shabtronic/PiZero-FlashCom/README.md

 It can also upload files to the PI and reboot the PI if needed.

-The Uard speed is fixed to 11520x8
+The Uart speed is currently fixed to 11520x8

 Com port is auto detected